dwilkie/devise_paypal/README.markdown

 ### Views

-If you have chosen a model named User and "devise_for :users" is already added to your config/routes.rb, devise_paypal will create the following url methods:
+If you have chosen a model named User and `devise_for :users` is already added to your config/routes.rb, devise_paypal will create the following url methods:

     new_user_paypal_authable
     new_user_paypal_permissions_authable